sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 Automatic tools usually perform this analysis, and the produced results are then supervised through human intervention since the analysis may find false positives.

 The semantics of a language strongly influences program analysis.
-The strength of the analysis may well depend on subtle features of the language, so it fundamental to define a programming language in the most accurate way [@Wichmann].
+The strength of the analysis may well depend on subtle features of the language, so it is fundamental to define a programming language in the most accurate way [@Wichmann].
 Indeed, dynamic languages are more challenging to analyze than languages that include, for example, strong typing and range constraints.
 Hence, the nature of the input language needs to be taken into account in the static analysis specification to be undertaken.

 The information obtained from the analysis of a code can be used just to highlight errors or define formal methods to mathematically prove whether the behavior of a code matches its specification.